MidnightExcursion/orom_gui/gui/README.md

 10. $p_{x}$ of the negative muon with no assumptions about where the vertex was.
 11. $p_{y}$ of the negative muon with no assumptions about where the vertex was.
 12. $p_{z}$ of the negative muon with no assumptions about where the vertex was.
 13. (?)
-Vertex $x-$position of the dimuon pair with no assumptions about where the vertex was.
+Vertex $x-$ position of the dimuon pair with no assumptions about where the vertex was.
 14. (?)
-Vertex $y-$position of the dimuon pair with no assumptions about where the vertex was.
+Vertex $y-$ position of the dimuon pair with no assumptions about where the vertex was.
 15. (?)
-Vertex $z-$position of the dimuon pair with no assumptions about where the vertex was.
+Vertex $z-$ position of the dimuon pair with no assumptions about where the vertex was.
 16. $p_{x}$ of the positive muon assuming the dimuon was produced along the beamline.
 17. $p_{y}$ of the positive muon assuming the dimuon was produced along the beamline.
 18. $p_{z}$ of the positive muon assuming the dimuon was produced along the beamline.
 19. $p_{x}$ of the negative muon assuming the dimuon was produced along the beamline.
 20. $p_{y}$ of the negative muon assuming the dimuon was produced along the beamline.
 21. $p_{z}$ of the negative muon assuming the dimuon was produced along the beamline.
 22. (?)
-Vertex $x-$position of the dimuon pair assuming the dimuon was produced along the beamline.
+Vertex $x-$ position of the dimuon pair assuming the dimuon was produced along the beamline.
 23. (?)
-Vertex $y-$position of the dimuon pair assuming the dimuon was produced along the beamline.
+Vertex $y-$ position of the dimuon pair assuming the dimuon was produced along the beamline.
 24. (?)
-Vertex $z-$position of the dimuon pair assuming the dimuon was produced along the beamline.
+Vertex $z-$ position of the dimuon pair assuming the dimuon was produced along the beamline.
 25. $p_{x}$ of the positive muon with no assumptions about where the vertex was (the vertex position).
 26. $p_{y}$ of the positive muon with no assumptions about where the vertex was.
 27. $p_{z}$ of the positive muon with no assumptions about where the vertex was.